hellerve/ptolemy/README.md

 anyway).
 The illustrations are not my cup of tea, and the humor is not mine necessarily, either, but the contents are educational.

+* [On Conditional Branches in Optimal Search Trees](https://arxiv.org/pdf/cs/0604016.pdf) by **Michael B. Baer** (2006)

+Pretty intersting paper on the performance of branching.
+The implementation of branching using search trees always seemed like overkill to me, but clearly there must be something there.
+I’m not a performance expert, after all, and the explanations provided in this paper are fairly impressive.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)